 But no!
 Because you can only lose 100% of what you put into a stock, but you can make many times that in your biggest winners.
 Just see!

 Nuance Communications is up 33%.

 (king of genetic scientific equipment) is up 164%

 , and just currently completing a well-deserved correction.

 The AVERAGE return for these 10 stocks over the past five years has been 52.4%.

 And if you've done it Mr. Phelps' way, by never selling, you haven't paid any capital gains taxes!

-I recently polled my editors to work up a new "never-sell" list of stocks, and I'll tell you about it in the near future.
+I recently polled my editors to work up a new "never-sell" list of stocks; the series I wrote on these stocks starts here

 In the meantime, if this stock selection approach interests you, I suggest you take a closer look at our flagship advisory, Cabot Market Letter.